SeanStewart37/ann/readme.md

 **Authorization Endpoint**

-Excluding `/authorization` and `/ann/analyze`, all endpoints require an Authorization header with a Bearer token (JSON Web Token)
+Excluding `/authorization` and `/ann/analyze`, all endpoints require an Authorization header with a Bearer token (JSON Web Token).
+There's a default user created with in the seeder file.
+Email is `user@gmail.com`, password is `password`.
 ```
 POST /authorization #params: email, password
 ```